zhouxingtuan/eproto/README.md

 	make

 # How to define a proto
-you can find the test in main.lua like follow:
+you can find the test in main.lua like bellow:

 	local eproto = require("eproto")
 	local Address = {